wizarding-anonymous/gaming_platform/README.md

 - `OAUTH_STATE_SECRET` – HMAC secret used for OAuth state tokens
 - `TOTP_ENCRYPTION_KEY` – 32‑byte key used to encrypt TOTP secrets

+Secrets like RSA keys and the TOTP encryption key should be provided via secure stores (e.g., Kubernetes Secrets or HashiCorp Vault) rather than being committed directly in environment files.
+The service reads these values at startup using the environment variables above.

 A template for Helm secret values can be found at `backend/services/auth-service/deployments/helm/auth-service/values-secrets-template.yaml`.

 ## Configuring Go Modules